alphagov/forms/design/prototype-version-6/README.md

 ![Add and edit your questions page.
 Screenshot](screenshots/004-Add-and-edit-your-questions.png) *Page with “Apply for a juggling licence” caption above the heading “Add and edit your questions”.*

-There is a green “Add a question” button.
+There is a green “Add a question” button under the heading.

 #### Add and edit your questions page with added questions

 ![Add and edit your questions page.
 Screenshot](screenshots/007-Add-and-edit-your-questions-added-questions.png) *Page with “Apply for a juggling licence” caption above the heading “Add and edit your questions”.*

-There is a green “Add a question” button.
+There is a green “Add a question” button under the heading.

 Below is a secondary heading, “Add and edit questions”.
-There is a blue link underneath, “Preview the form in a new tab”.
+There is a blue link directly underneath that which says “Preview the form in a new tab”.

-Next is a summary list with 3 rows.
-One for each question added by the form creator.
-To the right of each row is a button to move the question up or down the form order.
+Next is a summary list with 3 rows - one for each question added by the form creator.
+To the right of each row is a grey button labelled ‘move up’ or ‘move down’ which lets someone move the question up or down in the form order.
 There is also a blue ‘edit’ link for each row.

 ### Edit question 1

 ![Edit question 1.
 Screenshot](screenshots/005-Edit-question-1.png)
 *Page with “Question 1” caption above a heading “Edit question”.*

-A secondary heading, “Question text”, comes before hint text “Ask a question the way you would in person.
-For example ‘What is your address?’”.
-Then an empty text input.
+A secondary heading, “Question text”, comes before the hint text “Ask a question the way you would in person.
+For example ‘What is your address?’.”
+There’s then an empty text input.

-Beneath this is another secondary heading, “Hint text (optional)”, followed by hint text “You can use hint text if you need to explain the format the answer should be in, or where to find the information you’ve asked for.”.
-Then another empty text input.
+Beneath this is another secondary heading, “Hint text (optional)”, followed by hint text saying “You can use hint text if you need to explain the format the answer should be in, or where to find the information you’ve asked for.”
+There's then another empty text input.

 Next is a secondary heading, “What kind of answer do you need to this question?”, which has the hint text “The answer will be checked to make sure it’s in the selected format.”

 Below are [small radio buttons](https://design-system.service.gov.uk/components/radios/#smaller-radios) that let the form creator indicate the input type required.
-Each radio has hint text associated.
+Each radio has hint text associated with it.

 - Single line of text (selected)
   For a short answer